 "Talk to you?
 You are the last person I wanna talk to.
 This is your fault, Sam!"

-Sam's face fell, hurt in his eyes.
-Then his eyes flickered briefly with anger as he grabbed Dean's arms and yanked himself out of his grasp.
-He spared one last quick glance at his brother, whose expression was still set like stone, before he walked away.
+Sam's face fell.
+There was raw hurt in his eyes.
+Suddenly they flickered briefly with anger as he grabbed Dean's arms and yanked himself out of his grasp.
+He spared one last glance at his brother, whose expression was still set like stone, eyes regarding him coldly.
+He walked out, slamming the door shut behind him.
 Once again, Dean rubbed his hand over his face and went back to sit down.